-SFA 1 - VALLE Y OF POSSI BILITY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual Target Revised Annual Target nual 30 June 2 get • Performance comments / Reason(s) for deviation from target (under and over performance) Improvement Plan(s) to correct deviation from target (under performance) TL58 KPI007 The number of jobs created through the Municipality's local economic development initiatives including capital projects (NKPI Proxy - MSA, Reg.
-S10(d)) Number of job opportunities created through the Municipality's local economic development initiatives including capital projects by 30 June 1 656 1 300 1 300 Target 1 129 R Projects in a number of internal Departments could not be implemented due to a number of factors which included the impact of the COVID-19 pandemic.
+SFA 1 - VALLE Y OF POSSI BILITY Ref IDP Ref KPI Name Description of Unit of Measurement Past Year Performance Original Annual Target Revised Annual Target 01 J 30 Overall Performance 01 July 2020 to 30 June 2021 Target Actual R June 2021 Reason(s) for deviation from target (under and Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target (under performance) TL58 KPI007 The number of jobs created through the Municipality's local economic development initiatives including capital projects (NKPI Proxy - MSA, Reg.
+S10(d)) Number of job opportunities created through the Municipality's local economic development initiatives including capital projects by 30 June 1 656 1 300 1 300 Target 1 129 0 Projects in a number of internal Departments could not be implemented due to a number of factors which included the impact of the COVID-19 pandemic.
 The municipality is in the process of developing a Standard Operating Procedure (SOP) which includes a quarterly monitoring process for internal departments participating in the EPWP.
 This SOP will be finalised by 31 December 2021.
 TL59 KPI008 Land-use applications considered by the Municipal Planning Tribunal within 120 days from a complete land- use application Percentage of land-use applications considered by the Municipal Planning Tribunal within 120 days after a complete land-use application 0% 90% 90% 90% 58% R 11 / 19 x 100 = 58% The monitoring system for the management of the land-use application process as well as a new task management system for the individual case officers were instituted to improve the monitoring of the processing of land use applications in order to address compliance to legislative timeframes.
 As a result, there is a marked increase in the finalisation of land-use applications within 120 days when compared to the 2019/20 financial year of 0%.
 The TPAMS electronic application management system for land-use applications is in the process of being finalised and will be implemented by 31 December 2021.
 TL60 KPI009 Training opportunities provided for entrepreneurs and Small, Medium and Micro Enterprises (SMMEs) Number of quarterly training opportunities provided for entrepreneurs and SMMEs 4 4 4 4 5 G2

-SFA 1 - VALLEY OF POSSIBILITY Ref IDP Ref f KPI Name Description of Unit of Measurement Past Year Performance Original Annual Revised Annual Target 01 J Performai uly 2020 to June 2021 Performance comments / Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target Target Target Actual R over performance) (under performance) TL61 KPI012 Revised Housing Pipeline (document) submitted to the Mayoral Committee (MayCo) Number of Revised Housing Pipelines (documents) submitted to the MayCo by 31 May 1 1 1 1 1 G TL62 KPI080 Submission of Tourism Strategic Plan to the Municipal Manager Number of Tourism Strategic Plans submitted to the Municipal Manager by 30 June New KPI 1 1 1 1 G
+SFA 1 - VALLEY OF POSSIBILITY Ref II IDP Ref f KPI Name Past Year Performance Original Annual Revised Annual 01 J Performai uly 2020 to June 2021 Performance comments / Reason(s) for deviation from target (under and Improvement Plan(s) to correct deviation from target Target Target Target Actual R over performance) (under performance) TL61 KPI012 Revised Housing Pipeline (document) submitted to the Mayoral Committee (MayCo) Number of Revised Housing Pipelines (documents) submitted to the MayCo by 31 May 1 1 1 1 1 G TL62 KPI080 Submission of Tourism Strategic Plan to the Municipal Manager Number of Tourism Strategic Plans submitted to the Municipal Manager by 30 June New KPI 1 1 1 1 G